gravitational/teleport/rfd/xxxx-command.md

 ## Details

-### Security

 #### Teleport Command implementation design principles

 The implementation of SansShell should fulfil the following design principles to ensure maximum security and efficiency:

-1. **Non-interactive:** SansShell is primarily a non-interactive agent, meaning it should not prompt for user input during its operation.
+1. **Non-interactive:** SansShell is primarily a non-interactive agent, meaning it should not prompt for user input during its operation or accept stdin.
    This reduces the chances of exploitation through user input.

 2. **Per command MFA:** Teleport Command will allow to make access even